-Planning Practice (PgCert) Part-time
+Planning Practice (PgCert)

 Allows students with a specialised Masters degree in planning to top up their planning knowledge and gain professional membership of the RTPI.